headspinio/appium-tizen-tv-driver/README.md

 ## Credits

+- This driver is developed by [HeadSpin](https://headspin.io) and other open source contributors.
-This project was inspired by previous work done by [@sharkyStudy](https://github.com/sharkyStudy).
+- It is inspired by and relies on previous work done by [@sharkyStudy](https://github.com/sharkyStudy).
+Thank you!